Fred Hampton: Raid

 The office of Cook County State's Attorney Edward Hanrahan organized the raid, using officers attached to his office.
-Hampton had recently strongly criticized Hanrahan, saying that Hanrahan's talk about a "war on gangs" was really rhetoric used to enable him to carry out a "war on black youth".
+Hampton had recently strongly criticized Hanrahan, saying that Hanrahan's talk about a "war on gangs" was really rhetoric used to enable him to carry out a "war on black youth."

-At 4 am, the heavily armed police team arrived at the site, divided into two teams, eight for the front of the building and six for the rear.
-At 4:45 am, they stormed the apartment.
-Mark Clark, sitting in the front room of the apartment with a shotgun in his lap, was on security duty.
+At 4 a.m., the heavily armed police team arrived at the site, divided into two teams, eight for the front of the building and six for the rear.
+At 4:45 a.m., they stormed the apartment.
+Mark Clark (22), sitting in the front room of the apartment with a shotgun in his lap, was on security duty.
 The police shot him in the chest, killing him instantly.
 An alternative account said that Clark answered the door and police immediately shot him.
 Either way, Clark's gun discharged once into the ceiling.
 This single round was fired when he suffered a reflexive death-convulsion after being shot.
 This was the only shot fired by the Panthers.

-Hampton, drugged by barbiturates, was sleeping on a mattress in the bedroom with Johnson, who was nine months pregnant with their child.
+Fred Hampton, drugged by barbiturates, was sleeping on a mattress in the bedroom with Deborah Johnson (18) who was eight and a half months pregnant with their child.
 Police officers removed her from the room while Hampton lay unconscious in bed.
 Then the raiding team fired at the head of the south bedroom.
 Hampton was wounded in the shoulder by the shooting.
-According to the National Archives and Records Administration, "upon that discovery, an officer shot him twice in his head and killed him".
+According to the National Archives and Records Administration, "upon that discovery, an officer shot him twice in his head and killed him."

 Fellow Black Panther Harold Bell said that he heard the following exchange: